green-queen/wax-documentation/pages/waxbuilder.md

 5. Audio and video items
 <br>

 **WaxBuilder is the passion project of one person.** As such, it is still very much in development and is constantly worked on.
-If you notice gaps in this documentation or run into issues, feel free to email kam535@cornell.edu.
+If you notice gaps in this documentation or run into issues, feel free to email green-queen@cornell.edu.

 **Features/bugs currently being worked on**:
 * Add pagination navbars to video player